DescriptionBased on the work you did in your internships and free projects, create a portfolio and publicly defend it.

 1.2 The student worked very independently on topics without the assistance of a coworker or teacher.

-7 → Automate software testing and deployment
+7 → Use automated software testing and deployment

 Hand in a document in which you describe how you have set up DevOps for a web application or a network-based API.
 This should include (most of) the following topics: